ShadowTraffic/shadowtraffic-ai-context/markdown-docs/docs.md

 ### Changes

-- ⚡ **Improved**: Adds the ability to [log HTTP exchanges](/connections/webhook/#log-requestresponse-pairs) in the `webhook` connector.- 🐛 **Fixed**: Fixes a bug that caused output to interleave when using `stages` with Kafka.
+- ⚡ **Improved**: Adds the ability to [log HTTP exchanges](/connections/webhook/#log-requestresponse-pairs) in the `webhook` connector.
+- 🐛 **Fixed**: Fixes a bug that caused output to interleave when using `stages` with Kafka.
 Previously, the underlying Kafka producer did not flush its buffer between stages, which could cause out of order output on the topic's partitions.

 ---